Amtrak’s Silver Star service offers access to Florida’s Gulf Coast from the Northeastern Seaboard.

 Thruway connections provide a co-ordinated train/motor coach service with connections at the Amtrak station.

-On the Silver Star service, from Jacksonville you can connect to Waldo, Gainesville, Ocala, Wild Wood and Dade City, from Tampa to St. Petersburg, Bradenton, Sarasota, Port Charlotte and Fort Myers on the Gulf Coast and from DeLand to Daytona Beach on the Atlantic Coast.
+On the Silver Star service, from Jacksonville you can connect to Waldo, Gainesville, Ocala, The Villages, Wild Wood and Dade City, from Tampa to St. Petersburg, Bradenton, Sarasota, Port Charlotte and Fort Myers on the Gulf Coast and from DeLand to Daytona Beach on the Atlantic Coast.

 Each passenger is entitled to bring aboard up to two pieces of carry-on baggage (weight limit of 50 lbs per bag and maximum size of 28 x 22 x 14 inches) excluding personal items such as briefcases, purses, laptops, and infant items such as strollers, diaper bags and car seats.